dsmtE/imacJava/README.md

 # imacJava
-Courses and practical work on the java language at the IMAC engineering school in France.
+Courses and practical work on the java language at the IMAC engineering school in France Composed on 6 lecture sessions & 12 practical work sessions.